-- Make eye contact and smile.
-One of the most painfull aspects of life on the streets is that everyone looks the other way.
-Respect the diginoty of this person who is made in the image of God — it might be Jesus in disguise (Matt 25v40).
+Make eye contact and smile.
+One of the most painful aspects of life on the streets is that everyone looks the other way.
+Respect the dignity of this person who is made in the image of God — it might be Jesus in disguise (Matthew 25:40).

-- Give supplies rather than money, Offer the person food or a water bottle or a gift card to a restaurant that does not serve alcohol.
+Give supplies rather than money, offer them food, water bottle and/or a gift card to a restaurant so they have a place to get out of the heat or cold.
 Some people store a goodie bag in their car with non-perishable food, socks and basic hygiene supplies.

 There are currently 3.5 million people that experience homelessness in a given year in the United States alone.